geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 **Qazalin** [00:02:53]
 All right.
 So for Lazy Deletion, I have to diff up
-I'm going to start with the requirement being that LazyBuffer is equal to UOP and everything else exactly stays the same.
+I'm going to start with the requirement being that LazyBuffer is equal to UOp and everything else exactly stays the same.
 The challenges with that is that Lazy has a bunch of instance simplification rules with the const folding stuff and also with the view stuff.
-So I'm wondering if we should move those simplifications to UOP while making everything like instance versus actually pattern measures in the scheduler.
+So I'm wondering if we should move those simplifications to UOp while making everything like instance versus actually pattern measures in the scheduler.

 **Geohot** [00:03:30]
-We definitely don't want UOP to be instant.
+We definitely don't want UOp to be instant.
 If you're trying to make them the same, what I would even do maybe is just delete them initially.
 Like you can delete them from the current lazy.